frictionlessdata/datapackage/data-packages/index.md

 * `schema`: a schema or a pointer to the schema for the resource - see below for more on this attribute
 * `sources`: as for data package metadata.
-* `licenses`: as for data package metadata.
+* `license`: as for data package metadata.
 If not specified the resource inherits from the data package.

 [iana]: http://www.iana.org/assignments/character-sets/character-sets.xhtml